sharok23/expense-manager/README.md

 POST / : Create a new transaction.
 It takes a TransactionRequest as input and returns a TransactionResponse.

-GET / : Get a list of all transactions.
-It returns a list of TransactionResponse.

 DELETE /{id} : Delete a transaction by its ID.
 It takes an ID as a path variable and returns a string message.

 GET /labels : Get a list of all transactions with color.
-It returns a list of AllTransactionResponse.